celery/ceps/draft/celery-5-high-level-architecture.rst

   If we'd use processes, each process has to warm up its own JIT which results in tasks being executed slower for a longer period of time.

-There are also downsides to using threads for CPU bound tasks unfortunately:
+Using threads for CPU bound tasks unfortunately has some downsides as well:

 - Pure Python CPU bound workloads cannot be executed in parallel.